pypa/pipenv/docs/advanced.rst

     urllib3==1.22

 This will bypass the locking process completely.
-As with other commands, passing ``--dev`` will include both the default and development dependencies
+As with other commands, passing ``--dev`` will include both the default and development dependencies.

 The locked requirements are written to stdout, with shell output redirection used to write them to a file::

     $ pipenv lock -r > requirements.txt
     $ pipenv lock -r --dev-only > dev-requirements.txt
-    $ pipenv reqs --dev > all-requirements.txt
+    $ pipenv requirements --dev > all-requirements.txt
     $ cat requirements.txt
     chardet==3.0.4
     requests==2.18.4